 Sign up for a Filipino history and culture class at your local community college if they offer it.
 Be proactive and find Philippine history and culture resources online.
 If you search Filipino history on YouTube, you will find tons of videos.
 I found this video explaining the history of the Philippines in 8 minutes.

-Learning about Philippine history gives us a broader sense and perspective of our journey as a people.
+Learning about Philippine history gives you a broader perspective of your life.
 Check out the book History of the Philippines: From Indios Bravos to Filipinos by Luis H. Francia, a contemporary author and historian of the Philippines.
-It is one of the most concise and fascinating history books about the Philippines.
-I have a newfound admiration for our people after reading the book.
+It’s a very concise and fascinating history books about the Philippines.
+I have a newfound admiration for our people after reading.

 2. Tackle a New Skill, or Improve an Existing One